melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 # Using transparent prefixes

-This sample project demonstrate how to use transparent prefixes to fix any lexical ambiguities that arise when composing independently-developed language extensions that have passed the modular determinism analysis.
+This sample project demonstrates how to use transparent prefixes to fix any lexical ambiguities that arise when composing independently-developed language extensions that have passed the modular determinism analysis.
 Any lexical ambiguities that arise when these grammars are composed will involve a marking token from at least one of the extensions.

-In the example here we compose two extensions `edu:umn:cs:melt:exts:ableC:tables` (found in the extensions that are part of `ableC`) and `bogus_table` found in this repository.
+In the examples here we compose two extensions `edu:umn:cs:melt:exts:ableC:tables` (found in the extensions that are part of `ableC`) and `bogus_table` found in this repository.

-Both introduce a marking token with the regular expression `table`, and thus create a lexical ambiguity.
+Both introduce a marking token with the regular expression `table` (that occur in the same parsing context), and thus create a lexical ambiguity.

-The directory `simple` demonstrates the simplest and most straightforward way to specify transparent prefixes to resolve the ambiguity.
+The directory `compiler` demonstrates the simplest and most straightforward way to specify transparent prefixes to resolve the ambiguity.
 We expect this approach to work in nearly all situations.